Horangi Client Terms of Business

 (c) “Offerings” means any and all software products (including the Horangi Platform) and Professional Services made available by Horangi to Client.

-(d) “Partners” means all individuals, corporations, businesses, and other legal entities with whom Horangi has an ongoing professional or commercial relationship for the referral and/or resale of software products and services.
+(e) “Partners” means all individuals, corporations, businesses, and other legal entities with whom Horangi has an ongoing professional or commercial relationship for the referral and/or resale of software products and services.

 3. The Offerings and Deliverables

-(b) The precise scope of the Offerings and Deliverables to be provided shall be as described in the SO only, and Horangi shall not be required to provide any other Offerings or Deliverables to Client other than those expressly agreed.
+(b) The precise scope of the Offerings and Deliverables to be provided shall be as described in the Ordering Document only, and Horangi shall not be required to provide any other Offerings or Deliverables to Client other than those expressly agreed.
 Horangi Personnel may, in their discretion, determine whether to accept or reject requests for additional Offerings.

 (c) Where the Offerings comprise or require access to and use of the Horangi Platform, such access and use shall be subject to the Website T&Cs.
 Client acknowledges that it has read, and agrees to be bound (and to procure all Authorised Users of Client to be bound), by the Website T&Cs.